 Procedure

-[FOR REVIEW: The Qualtrics survey, .qsf file and an exported .docx file are provided in the OSF folder.]
+FOR REVIEW: The Qualtrics survey, .qsf file and an exported .docx file are provided in the OSF folder.

 Participants provided their consent in the beginning, read an outline of this study, and answered screener questions that asked about their ability and willingness to participate in the study.
 If they did not answer these questions affirmatively, their session would be terminated.
 This helped us screen out those who tended to randomly click through surveys.
 Participants then completed the predictor and outcome measures.
 The measures were separated into five blocks as per the sections above, and the blocks were presented in random orders.
 In the end, participants completed a funneling section and provided their demographic information.

 Our randomizing the order of measures was a deviation because the original study presented them in a fixed order, where the loneliness measure appeared after the gadget anthropomorphism task.
 We consider the random presentation order a strength of our study that enables us to address any concerns about order.
 With our large sample size, we could test possible order effects, and this might bring additional insights about study designs.
-[Note: In case we fail to find support for the original’s hypotheses, we will test for order effects (order as a moderator), and results for measures displayed first.]
+[Note: In case we fail to find support for the original’s hypotheses, we will test for order effects (order as a moderator).]

 Deviations